Broadcom VMware Licensing Breakdown: What You're Actually Paying For Now

 Source: Reddit r/vmware, November 2024

-AT&T, one of VMware's largest customers, alleged price increases of up to 1,050% in their lawsuit against Broadcom.
+AT&T, one of VMware's largest customers, sued Broadcom alleging price increases of up to 1,050%.
+The lawsuit was settled out of court in December 2024 — terms undisclosed, but the case highlighted how extreme the increases were for large customers on legacy deals.
 Industry advisory firms report typical increases of 8x to 15x for customers who were on deeply discounted legacy agreements.

 What Happened to Perpetual Licenses?